-

 Are split legal and beneficial ownership of real estate (i.e. trust structures) recognised?

-The split of legal and beneficial ownership of real estate (i.e. trust structures) are not recognised under the laws of Hungary.
+The split of legal and beneficial ownership of real estate (i.e. trust structures) is not recognised under the laws of Hungary.

 There are several types of acquisition of a real property outside the framework of the land registry, which are recognised by the laws of Hungary e.g.: succession, marital common property, building on extraneous land etc. In such cases, the ownership title is created by the underlying event (e.g. succession, construction) and not as a result of the registration into the land registry.
-Such parties may claim that their ownership title be registered in the land registry.
-Acquisition under the legal title of sale and purchase may only be created by way of registration, within the framework of land registry.
+The beneficiaries of such rights may however, claim that their ownership title be registered in the land registry.
+Acquisition under the legal title of sale and purchase may only be created by way of registration with the land registry.

 The ownership title of those who acquired ownership on a “quid pro quo” basis and in good faith (trusting the authenticity of the land registry, the rights registered and facts recorded therein) enjoy in rem protection against the ownership claims of those who acquired ownership outside the land registry.